Holistic Utility Preference Learning for Listwise Alignment: Proposed Methodology

 \subsection{Ranking Score Computation}

-\textbf{Policy Reference Ratio.} The fundamental criterion for computing the ranking score is that more preferred responses should receive higher scores.
-A commonly used strategy to compute the ranking scores is \textit{Policy Reference Ratio} proposed by \cite{rafailov2023direct}: let $\mathbf{M_{prr}}$ be the policy reference ratio model of human preference alignment, which can be expressed as:
+r \textbf{Policy Reference Ratio.} The fundamental criterion for computing the ranking score is that more preferred responses should receive higher scores.
+A commonly used strategy to compute the ranking scores is \textit{Policy Reference Ratio} proposed by \cite{rafailov2023direct}: Let $\mathbf{M_{prr}}$ denote the policy reference ratio model for human preference alignment, which is defined as: